 Healthy Monday is a national public health campaign that the University of Rochester participates in.
 Colleges and Universities all over the US participate in Healthy Monday putting their own personal spin on the campaign.
-Healthy Monday @ UR encourages students to make Monday a day to recommit to your health by setting goals, being active, and being mindful of your health (spiritually, emotionally, etc.).
-Part of a national campaign, the Healthy Monday @ UR movement aims to make healthy lifestyles a priority and, in so doing, eliminate preventable chronic diseases such as diabetes, heart disease, and cancer.
+Healthy Monday @ UR encourages students to make Monday a day to recommit to your health.
+Along with the national campaign, Healthy Monday @ UR aims to make healthy lifestyles a priority and, in so doing, eliminate preventable chronic diseases such as diabetes, heart disease, and cancer.

 Mondays are viewed as the 'New Year of the week' and studies show, it is the day people are most likely to start a life-style change.
 Mondays have a special significance for many of us: it's the chance to start fresh on a new week, set a new goal, or start a new routine.
-We encourage you to look at Mondays as a way to start and sustain healthy behaviors, actions, attitudes, and practices in your life.
+We encourage you to look at Mondays, as your 52 chances per year, to start and sustain healthy behaviors, actions, attitudes, or practices in your life.

-The beginning of each month can be a great opportunity to re-evaluate your goals and progress.
 Take a moment each Monday to think about what you want to accomplish for the coming month and how you can do it.
-Motivated Monday encourages you to start the month off right by making sure you have the resources you need to achieve your personal goals and stay healthy and happy.
+Motivated Monday encourages you to start the week or the month off right by making sure you have the resources you need to achieve your personal goals and stay healthy and happy.

 For more information, contact Linda Dudman in the UHS Health Promotion Office at (585) 273-5770 or firstname.lastname@example.org.